drata/gcp-shell-drata-setup/README.md

 2. Click the `Open editor` button at the top of the terminal to navigate to your editor.
 3. Create a file with `.sh` extension in the root directory i.e. `drata.sh`.
 4. Copy the content of the `gcp-drata-script.sh` from this project and paste it in the newly created file.
 5. Click the `Open terminal` button at the top of the editor to navigate back to your terminal, run the following commands.
    1. `chmod +x drata.sh` to give it execution permissions.
    2. `./drata.sh` to run the script.
+6. The prompt `Will the service account connect multiple projects? [y/n]` will appear.
+Respond with `n` if it is desired that the service account should only be added to a single project in your organization.
-6. After the process finishes, navigate back to your editor and download the `drata-key-file.json` file.
+7. After the process finishes, navigate back to your editor and download the `drata-key-file.json` file.
-7. In the Drata app, go to the GCP connection drawer and select Upload File to upload the `drata-key-file.json` file.
+8. In the Drata app, go to the GCP connection drawer and select Upload File to upload the `drata-key-file.json` file.
-8. Select the `Save & Test Connection` button.
+9. Select the `Save & Test Connection` button.